cisco/mindmeld/source/userguide/dm.rst

     :width: 400px
     :align: center

-To support both the "happy path" scenario in the previous section and the unexpected scenario above, we can specify a list of domains and intents for the dialogue state handler to choose from.
+To support both the "happy path" scenario in the previous section and the unexpected scenario above, we can specify a tuple of domains and intents for the dialogue state handler to choose from.

 In a dialogue state handler, set the ``allowed_intents`` attribute of the params object.
 For example:

 .. code:: python

-    responder.params.allowed_intents = ['smart_home.close_door', 'greeting.*']
+    responder.params.allowed_intents = ('smart_home.close_door', 'greeting.*')

-The first element in the list, ``smart_home.close_door``, supports the "happy path."
+The first element in the tuple, ``smart_home.close_door``, supports the "happy path."
 The second, ``greeting.*``, supports the unexpected "Hello" variant.
-The elements in the list must use dot-delimited notation to specify domains and intents.
+The elements in the tuple must use dot-delimited notation to specify domains and intents.
 The asterisk ('*') wildcard means that *any* intent within the specified domain is allowed.

 Using this construct allows the dialogue handler to cover (1) the single-query case, (2) the "happy path" multi-query-sequence case, and (3) a variant of the multi-query-sequence case where the user unexpectedly responds to the "Of course, which door?" prompt by uttering a greeting: